The Meaning Behind Dreams About Cats

 For example, the cat worshipped by the ancient Egyptians is the same one reviled by the Puritans as demonic heralds.

-In addition to being symbolic of everyday concepts, like vulnerability, these common household pets can also represent some of the deeper concepts in Jungian psychology, such as:
+In addition to being symbolic of everyday concepts, like vulnerability, these common household pets can also represent some of the deeper concepts in Jungian psychology.

 - The Self